 The wax therapy is safe, but it is not safe for people with:

 When preparing to apply molten paraffin wax for therapeutic or cosmetic treatment, checking the temperature is essential.
 While dipping the hand or foot in the heated and liquid wax, dip them a little less than before to prevent skin burns.
 It is necessary to check the skin for wounds, infections, and rashes.
 No jewelry must remain on the affected part.
-The fear of heat must reduce before applying wax on hands or feet.
+The fear of heat must be reduced before applying wax to hands or feet.
 Wax therapy can be done using a variety of equipment and supplies.
 A waxing pot, roller, and wax tools are essential for most waxing treatments.
 Wax warmers are often used to heat the wax, while muslin strips and remover are necessary to remove the wax.
 When selecting wax equipment and supplies, looking for quality products designed explicitly for waxing is important.

 A few days after applying molten paraffin wax, the skin of the hands and feet becomes soft and hydrated.
-The muscle stiffness, inflammation, and pain also reduce after the therapy.
+Muscle stiffness, inflammation, and pain also reduce after the therapy.
 As with any beauty treatment, performing a patch test first is important to ensure the product is suitable for your skin.
 It is also essential to follow any instructions.